matthias-reis/aithir.de/_content/posts/predictions/05-metaverse.md

 ---
 title: Metaverse
 description:
   Built to fail, Facebooks metaverse.
-But yet it was the dream of a whole cyberpunk generation, including me.
+Yet it was the dream of a whole cyberpunk generation.
 date: 2023-06-12
 colorSpace: yellow
 tags: